hpi-bp1819-naumann/deequ/doc/analyzerDoc.md

 Yields a distribution map, including the overall number of values of each datatype and the percentage of each datatype.
 Possible datatypes are Boolean, Fractional, Integral and String.
 If the type can't be determined, Unknown is returned.
 ## Distinctness
-Distinctness is the fraction of the number of distinct values devided by the number of all values of a column.
+Distinctness is the fraction of the number of distinct values divided by the [Size](https://github.com/hpi-bp1819-naumann/deequ/blob/documentation/doc/analyzerDoc.md#size) of the column.
 Can be given a sequence of columns.
 ## Entropy
 [Entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) is a measure of the level of information contained in a message.
 Given the probability distribution over values in a column, it describes how many bits are required to identify a value.
 A highly diverse column will result in high entropy.
 Few different values will result in low entropy.
 ## Histogram